santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/publications.md

 <h1>Graphical abstracts</h1>

-A visual summary of the key findings of each of my published papers.
-Click on the images to access the respective publications and gain insights into the diverse topics I have contributed to in the field of evolutionary genomics.
-A list of all my publications is given below.
+The following images are visual summaries of the key findings of each of my published papers.
+Clicking on the images will take you to the respective publications and give you an insight into the diverse topics I have contributed to in the field of evolutionary genomics.
+Additionally, a list of all my publications can be found below.

 {% include my-gallery.html folder="/images/thumbs" %}

 <h1>List of publications</h1>

 Each entry provides a link to the original paper for further reading.
-Additionally, a direct download button grants free access to the full content of the respective work.
+In addition, the download button provides free access to the full content of each paper.

 <ol reversed start="8">